 The FBI’s Uniform Crime Reporting (UCR) Program defines aggravated assault as an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 The UCR Program further specifies that this type of assault is usually accompanied by the use of a weapon or by other means likely to produce death or great bodily harm.
 Attempted aggravated assault that involves the display of—or threat to use—a gun, knife, or other weapon is included in this crime category because serious personal injury would likely result if the assault were completed.
 When aggravated assault and larceny-theft occur together, the offense falls under the category of robbery.

-- Of the aggravated assault offenses in 2011 for which law enforcement agencies provided expanded data, 26.9 percent were committed with personal weapons such as hands, fists, or feet.
-Slightly more than 21 percent (21.2) of aggravated assaults were committed with firearms, and 19.1 percent were committed with knives or cutting instruments.
-The remaining 32.8 percent of aggravated assaults were committed with other weapons.
+- Of the aggravated assault offenses in 2012 for which law enforcement provided expanded data, 26.8 percent were committed with personal weapons, such as hands, fists, or feet.
+Firearms were used in 21.8 percent of aggravated assaults, and knives or cutting instruments were used in 18.8 percent.
+Other weapons were used in 32.6 percent of aggravated assaults.
 (Based on Table 19.)

 Expanded aggravated assault data

 Expanded offense data are the details of the various offenses that the UCR Program collects beyond the count of how many crimes law enforcement agencies report.
 These details may include the type of weapon used in a crime, type or value of items stolen, and so forth.
 In addition, expanded data include trends (for example, 2-year comparisons) and rates per 100,000 inhabitants.